ArastunM/Ancestry-Tool/README.md

 +-- Ancestry Tool App
 ```

+[Demo](demo/demo.mp4) video can be viewed for program features and their use.

 ## Database
 Project [database](database) is serialised file containing added samples.
 It is accessed upon program launch (loading database)